bigsondev/bigsondev/README.md

 # Hi, I'm Adrian 👋
 Senior JavaScript Developer | Full-Stack Enthusiast | Indie Hacker Crafting Innovative Solutions | Builder Who Likes To Create.

-- 🔭 Currently building a few projects, including [BigDevSoon | $1k/m](https://bigdevsoon.me) - an innovative project-based education platform for aspiring web developers.
+- 🔭 Currently building a few projects using the latest vibe coding skills with Claude Code and learning AI along the way!
-- 👨‍💻 Working for [Nutrient](https://www.nutrient.io/sdk) on Web - [50k+ weekly npm downloads](https://www.npmjs.com/package/pspdfkit), super cool SDK product if you want to create a SaaS around Documents & PDFs!
+- 👨‍💻 Working for [Mimica](https://www.mimica.ai/) on Web App - Instantly capture, map, and optimize your processes with GenAI.
 - 📝 Also, I'm a little bit of a Technical Writer: [Check out my profile on dev.to](https://dev.to/bigsondev)

 ## About Me